cropgeeks/hpc-help/slurm-policy.rst

      - This queue is for jobs requiring GPUs

 .. important::
   If you have a job that will last more than 21 days, we ask that you :doc:`contact-us` beforehand to discuss its requirements.
-We reserve the right to **terminate any long running job** that we believe is negatively affecting the cluster, running inefficiently, and/or impacting other users.
+We reserve the right to **terminate any long running job** that we believe are negatively affecting the cluster, running inefficiently, and/or impacting other users.

 .. note::
   All queues run with the same priority across all nodes.
 Only the time limits differ, with the ``short`` and ``medium`` queues automatically killing a job if it exceeds their limits.
 GPUs can only be accessed from the ``gpu`` queue, and large RAM requests can only run on the ``himem`` queue.